OWASP/CheatSheetSeries/cheatsheets/Access_Control_Cheat_Sheet.md

 # Discretionary Access Control (DAC)

-Discretionary Access Control (DAC) is a means of restricting access to information based on the identity of users and/or membership in certain groups.
+Discretionary Access Control (DAC) is a means of restricting access to information based on the identity of users or membership in certain groups.
 Access decisions are typically based on the authorizations granted to a user based on the credentials they presented at the time of authentication (user name, password, hardware/software token, etc.).
 In most typical DAC models, the owner of information or any resource is able to change its permissions at their discretion (thus the name).

 A DAC framework can provide web application security administrators with the ability to implement fine grained access control.
 This model can be a basis for data based access control implementation.